Online Betting Sites Accepting U.S Customers

 It’s important to note that not all states that have legalized sports betting have legal mobile sports betting options.
 For example, Arkansas launched retail sports betting in 2019 but is only now getting around to launching mobile sports betting.

-Despite many states now having regulated legal sports betting markets, there are numerous international sports betting companies (also known as offshore companies) that allow residents of some states to gamble at their online sportsbooks.
+Despite many U.S states now having regulated legal sports betting, there are numerous international sports betting companies (also known as offshore companies) that allow residents of some states to gamble at their online sportsbooks.
 However, players who place wagers on these sites have no legal protections should they have issues with the company’s practices.

-With this in mind, it makes sense to only use online sports betting apps that are licensed by a state authority.
+With this in mind, it makes sense to only use online sports betting apps and online casinos that are licensed by a state authority.
 Details of this license should be clearly displayed on a sportsbook’s website or app and is usually found at the bottom of the homepage.

 It’s also possible to visit a state’s gaming department or division’s website and find a complete list of all gambling companies that are licensed to offer mobile sports betting in the state.